Jim Foster (baseball): Coaching career

-In 2004 and 2005, Foster was an assistant coach at Brown University.
+In 2004, Foster was an assistant coach at Brown University.
+In 2005, he was an assistant coach at the University of Rhode Island.

 Foster served as head baseball coach at the University of Rhode Island from 2006 to 2014, compiling a record of 268–230–3.
 The 2006 and 2013 Rhode Island teams won Atlantic 10 Conference regular season titles.
-Following a 13–40 season, Foster resigned on July 17, 2014 with three years remaining on his contract to accept the associate head coach job with Boston College.
+Following a 13–40 season, Foster resigned on July 17, 2014, with three years remaining on his contract to accept the associate head coach job with Boston College.

 Foster served as associate head coach at Boston College in 2015 and 2016 under Mike Gambino.